What are Pronouns?

 “Hello, my name is Charlie and I go by ‘he, him, his’ pronouns.”

 By opening the conversation with your pronouns, you are signaling to the other person that you are familiar with the concept of pronouns and may be safe to talk to, particularly if you’re speaking to a member of the LGBTQ+ community.
 Additionally, you are increasing the normalcy of sharing of pronouns in public spaces and interactions.
-Importantly, you’re creating an opening to ask for their pronouns.
-Using our example above, we could say:
+You’re creating an opening to ask for their pronouns.
+Using our example above, you could say:

 “Hello, my name is Charlie and I go by ‘he, him, his’ pronouns.
 What pronouns do you use?”